intranda/goobi-plugin-step-mixed-ocr/docs/index_en.md

 title: OCR execution with mixed fonts
 identifier: intranda_step_mixedocr
 published: true
 description: This is the technical documentation for the Goobi plugin for performing OCR with mixed fonts.
-Images should be marked with the "OCR Page Selection" plugin.
+Images should be marked with the 'OCR Page Selection' plugin.
 ---
 ## Introduction
 This documentation describes the installation, configuration and use of a plug-in for OCR with mixed fonts.
 This plugin is only useful in combination with the plugin "OCR Page Selection".